-The residency program trains clinical geneticists to diagnose and manage genetic disorders; provide patient and family counseling; apply knowledge of heterogeneity, variability and natural history of genetic disorders to patient-care decision-making; elicit and interpret individual and family medical histories; interpret clinical genetic and specialized laboratory testing information; explain the causes and natural history of genetic disorders and genetic risk assessment; and interact with other health-care professionals in the provision of services for patients with genetically influenced disorders.
+The residency program trains clinical geneticists to diagnose and manage genetic disorders; provide patient and family counseling; apply knowledge of heterogeneity, variability, and natural history of genetic disorders to patient-care; elicit and interpret individual and family medical histories; interpret laboratory testing information; and interact with other health-care professionals in the provision of services for patients with genetically influenced disorders.

 A genetics resident is expected to satisfactorily complete the course work equivalent to the requirements for a Master of Science degree in Medical and Molecular Genetics.
-This may be accomplished by sitting in the courses and passing the examinations.
-Or, the resident may enroll in courses outlined in the IU Graduate School Bulletin, under “Master of Science Degree-Medical & Molecular Genetics” to obtain an MS degree.
+The resident may sit in the courses and pass the examinations or enroll in courses outlined in the IU Graduate School Bulletin, under “Master of Science Degree-Medical & Molecular Genetics” to obtain an MS degree.

-All Clinical Genetics residents are required to enroll in Q580, Basic Human Genetics (3 credits), and G504 Introduction to Research Ethics (2 credits) and pass each course with a grade of B or better.
+All residents in this program are required to enroll in Q580 Basic Human Genetics (3 credits) and G504 Introduction to Research Ethics (2 credits) and pass each course with a grade of B or better.
 Residents are also expected to engage in either clinical or basic research that results in publication.
 Each resident should prepare at least one clinical manuscript for publication or contribute scientifically to a basic science research article during the residency program.

 The 24-month program curriculum may be modified according to resident needs and changes in clinical services.